Mecha-Weasel/wgasm/readme-v1-v2.txt

 ///////////////////////////////////////////////////////////////////////////////

 A lot has changed between the 1st generation (v1.x) and 2nd generation (v2.x)
-of these scripts.
+of this system.
 This includes changes such as:

-	* New default folder(s), and automatic folder detection.
+	* New default folder(s).
 	* New central configuration file for various options.
 	* Re-usable portions of code moved to "source include" files.
 	* Now driven by config file, and data "tables".
 	* Now has a script available the "prepare" the OS for installation.
 	* Now has a script that will perform the "install" (after OS prepared).
+	* Now has "wrapper" for reduce collisons of cron scripts.

 +-----------------------------------------------------------------------------+
 | Related Guide on Steam Community:                                           |